 1Experience includes years of services, years since degree, decade of hire.
 Field includes department and the market ratio of salaries tied to the faculty member's department.
 Rank includes their starting rank at UCI, their current rank at UCI, and where they stand in relation to normal progress.

-2Final model corrected for collinearity and included demographics, decade of hire, market salary ratio, and initial rank.
+2Final model corrected for collinearity and included demographics, decade of hire, department, market salary ratio, progress, current rank, and initial rank